Code-Artist/CodeArtEng.SQLite/README.md

 ### One-to-One Relationship

 In a **one-to-one** relationship, each record in the parent table is associated with exactly one record in the child table.
 In such cases, instead of using a `List<T>` for the child, a **single object** can be used.
 For example, a `Department` might have exactly one `Location`.
 This child record can also be optional—for instance, a department may or may not have an assigned location.
+In one-to-one relationship, parent and child table matching using `PrimaryKey`.

 ```csharp
 public class Department